-While creepiness and exaggeration is to be expected with Tim Burton movies, it felt like this live-action Disney movie was less Alice-in-Wonderland and more Emotionally-Unstable-Mad-Hatter-Dominating-Screentime-In-Wonderland.
+While creepiness and exaggeration are to be expected with Tim Burton movies, it felt like this live-action Disney remake was less Alice-in-Wonderland and more Emotionally-Unstable-Mad-Hatter-Dominating-Screentime-In-Wonderland.

 Beauty and the Beast (2017)

-The reason 2017’s Beauty and the Beast is one of the better live-action Disney movies is because it doesn’t stray too far from the source material, with the live-action format giving the opportunity for big spectacle numbers like ‘Be My Guest’ to really flourish.
+The reason 2017’s Beauty and the Beast is one of the better live-action Disney remakes is that it doesn’t stray too far from the source material, with the live-action format giving the opportunity for big spectacle numbers like ‘Be My Guest’ to really flourish.

 Tale as old as time: The best time-travel movies

-Casting was also a strong point in this film, with Luke Evans, Josh Gad, and Emma Watson being perfect choices for Gaston, Le Fou, and Belle (even if Watson’s singing left more than a little to be desired).
+Casting was also a strong point in this film, with Luke Evans, Josh Gad, and Emma Watson being perfect choices for Gaston, Le Fou, and the Disney princess Belle (even if Watson’s singing left more than a little to be desired).